helmfile/helmfile/docs/index.md

   reuseValues: false
   # propagate `--post-renderer` to helmv3 template and helm install
   postRenderer: "path/to/postRenderer"
+  # propagate `--post-renderer-args` to helmv3 template and helm install.
+This allows using Powershell
+  # scripts on Windows as a post renderer
+  postRendererArgs:
+  - PowerShell
+  - "-Command"
+  - "theScript.ps1"
   #	cascade `--cascade` to helmv3 delete, available values: background, foreground, or orphan, default: background
   cascade: "background"
   # insecureSkipTLSVerify is true if the TLS verification should be skipped when fetching remote chart